 NOTE: The statements below are drawn form documents published in Australia however it may be said that they will apply in general terms to the majority of jurisdictions in which products of this type are sold.

-The purpose of a standard is to provide a specification in order to minimise the risk to health and safety of the user, by example from the Australian/New Zealand standards AS/NZS 1892.1:1996;
+The purpose of a standard is to provide a specification in order to minimise the risk to health and safety of the user, by example from the Australian standard AS 1892.1:2018;

 It is also a requirement for Designers, Manufacturers and Suppliers that any product supplied is in so far a practicable free from risks when correctly used, and that information about correct use of the product is provided.